Control store: Writable stores

-The Mentec M11 and Mentec M1 stored its microcode in SRAM chips, loaded on power-on through another CPU.
+The Mentec M11 and Mentec M1 store its microcode in SRAM chips, loaded on power-on through another CPU.

-The Data General Eclipse MV/8000 ("Eagle") had a SRAM writable control store, loaded on power-on through another CPU.
+The Data General Eclipse MV/8000 ("Eagle") has a SRAM writable control store, loaded on power-on through another CPU.

-WCS offered several advantages including the ease of patching the microprogram and, for certain hardware generations, faster access than ROMs could provide.
-User-programmable WCS allowed the user to optimize the machine for specific purposes.
+WCS offers several advantages including the ease of patching the microprogram and, for certain hardware generations, faster access than ROMs could provide.
+User-programmable WCS allow the user to optimize the machine for specific purposes.
+However, it also had the disadvantage of making it harder to debug programs, and making it possible for malicious users to negatively affect the system and data.

-Some CPU designs compile the instruction set to a writable RAM or FLASH inside the CPU (such as the Rekursiv processor and the Imsys Cjip), or an FPGA (reconfigurable computing).
+The Burroughs Small Systems, the Rekursiv processor, and the Imsys Cjip supported loading different microcode for programs in different programming languages, with the microcode for a particular language implementing an instruction set tailored for the language.

 Several Intel CPUs in the x86 architecture family have writable microcode, starting with the Pentium Pro in 1995.

 This has allowed bugs in the Intel Core 2 microcode and Intel Xeon microcode to be fixed in software, rather than requiring the entire chip to be replaced.

 Such fixes can be installed by Linux, FreeBSD, Microsoft Windows, or the motherboard BIOS.